Ric Flair's Last Match: Reception

 The production quality and overall presentation of the show was praised.
 The show drew 6,800 fans for a live gate of $448,502, with an estimated 20,000–25,000 viewers on FITE and 4,200 viewers on In Demand.
 It was the second highest-grossing North American independent professional wrestling event in modern history behind All In.

 Reviews of the show consistently pointed to the four-way between Bandido, Black Taurus, Laredo Kid and Rey Fénix as the best match of the night.
 Dave Meltzer of Wrestling Observer Newsletter gave that match a 4½-star rating.

 Multiple reviewers described watching Flair's performance in the main event as "uncomfortable" due to his poor physical condition.
 In the leadup to the match, Flair revealed that he had been suffering from plantar fasciitis and planned on drinking prior to the bout.
 Flair claimed that he passed out twice during the match due to dehydration.
 His doctor later determined that Flair had in fact passed out after suffering a heart attack.

 The main event was voted as the winner of WrestleCrap's Gooker Award for the worst gimmick, storyline, or event in wrestling in 2022.
-Its induction noted Flair's repeated returns to wrestling after supposed retirement matches (including the aforementioned WrestleMania XXIV loss to Shawn Michaels in 2008, and a match against Sting on TNA Impact! in September 2011), and his regret of calling Ric Flair's Last Match his "last match", arguing that it "wouldn't have garnered 1/10 the attendance, pay-per-view buys, or merch sales without that promise", and was "like [Michael Jackson] and Lionel Richie watching 'We Are the World' go 4x platinum and wishing they hadn't pledged the money to charity.
+Its induction noted Flair's repeated returns to wrestling after supposed retirement matches (including the aforementioned WrestleMania XXIV loss to Shawn Michaels in 2008, and a match against Sting on TNA Impact! in September 2011), that Flair's unconsciousness caused the match to "[devolve] from uneasy viewing to borderline elder abuse", and that his post-match speech to the crowd made it apparent that he "didn’t even remember half the match he just wrestled".
+Flair's regret of calling Ric Flair's Last Match his "last match" was also noted, arguing that it "wouldn't have garnered 1/10 the attendance, pay-per-view buys, or merch sales without that promise", and was "like [Michael Jackson] and Lionel Richie watching 'We Are the World' go 4× platinum and wishing they hadn't pledged the money to charity.
 Or like seeing a great turnout at your own funeral, jumping out of the casket, and saying, 'Hey, let’s do this again next year!'".